South China Craton: Components

 This section focuses on how the components of the South China Block were formed.

 The South China Block is traditionally divided into the Yangtze Block in the northwest and the Cathaysia Block in the southeast.
 The northeast-trending Jiangshan-Shaoxing Fault represents the boundary (i.e. suture).
 It starts from Jiangshan through Shaoxing to Pingxiang.
 However, the southern extension of the boundary remains unclear.
-Before they collided together to form the South China in the Neoproterozic, both of them were part of the Columbia supercontinent.
+Before they collided together to form the South China block in the Neoproterozic, both of them were part of the Columbia supercontinent.

-Recent study proposed that the South China Block is possibly divided into three instead of two units.
+Recent studies have proposed that the South China Block is possibly divided into three instead of two units.
 The newly defined unit is termed the Tolo Terrane, which is next to the eastern margin of the Cathaysia Block.
 The northeast-trending Zhenghe–Dapu fault is thought to be the suture between the Cathaysia Block and the Tolo Terrane.
 The Tolo Channel Fault in Hong Kong possibly represents a trace of the suture.
 Therefore, the newly defined unit is named the Tolo Terrane.

 Yangtze Block

-The study of the formation of the Yangtze Block is challenging due to rare Archean outcrop.
+The study of the formation of the Yangtze Block is challenging due to rare Archean outcrops.
 It is believed that it was formed at around 3.8 – 3.2 Ga.
 The timing is earlier than the establishment of the Columbia supercontinent.
 This is supported by the preserved ancient crustal remnant (i.e. 3.8 Ga detrital zircon derived from the South China Block).

-Yangtze Block later became part of the Columbia, albeit poorly constrained position.
+Yangtze Block later became part of the Columbia, but its position has only been constrained poorly.
 The U-Pb crystallization age distribution of 7000 detrital zircons is characterized by several peaks over the history of Earth spans.
 Those peaks coincide with the age of supercontinent assembly.
 The Columbia assembled through a global collision event during 2.1-1.8 Ga.
 Therefore, the constituent continental blocks of the Columbia should record a larger population of 2.1-1.8 Ga detrital zircon.
 In fact, The Kunyang Group in the Yangtze Block shows this pattern.
 However, the position of the block is poorly known.
 It possibly connected with North China, western Australia and/or northwestern Laurentia.